Chimaphila umbellata

 Chimaphila umbellata, the umbellate wintergreen, pipsissewa, or prince's pine, is a small perennial flowering plant found in dry woodlands, or sandy soils.
 It is native throughout the cool temperate Northern Hemisphere.

+Description

-It grows 10–35 cm tall, and has evergreen shiny, bright green, toothed leaves arranged in opposite pairs or whorls of 3–4 along the stem.
-Leaves have a shallowly toothed margin, where the teeth have fine hairs at their ends.
-The flowers are white or pink, produced in a small umbel of 4–8 together.
+This plant grows up to 35 cm (12 in) tall, with one simple stem bearing evergreen, shiny, toothed leaves in opposite pairs or whorls of 3-5 (and sometimes more) along the stem.
+Leaves have a slightly spiny serrulate margin starting close to the base, and range from 1 ½ to 2 ½ inches long (or longer) with a typically oblanceolate shape.
+Flowers range from white to pink, produced in a small umbel of 4–8 together.
+The filaments have a roundish expansion at the base, bearing hairs along the margin only.
+In comparison, the closely related C. menziesii bears hairs on the back of the filament's expansion as well.

 Ecology

 Although it has green leaves year-round, it receives a significant portion of its nutrition from fungi in the soil (that is, it is a partial myco-heterotroph, which is not surprising as related plants, such as Pyrola, are partial or full myco-heterotrophs).